 A second exec notes that the "rested, healthy version" of the Cardinals is still the favorite, particularly since they lead the Pirates by 2 1/2 games and Cubs by 6 1/2.
 The Cardinals are averaging only 3.33 runs in September, second-worst in the NL.
 But their injured players -- Randal Grichuk, Matt Adams, Matt Holliday -- are trickling back now.
 And while their rotation finally has bent, with a 6.03 ERA in the past 12 games, no one seriously expects it to break.

-Then there are the Cubs, who lost the final two games of their series in Philadelphia over the weekend, damaging their chances to gain home-field advantage for the Wild Card Game.
+Then there are the Cubs, who lost two of three over the weekend in Philadelphia, damaging their chances to gain home-field advantage for the wild-card game.
 Will it even matter? "(Jake) Arrieta is going to beat whoever he faces, you can book that," the NL veteran said.
-And Arrieta, he of the 1.00 ERA in his last 16 starts, and Jon Lester, he of the career 2.57 postseason ERA, might be the best 1-2 starting punch in the division
+And Arrieta, he of the 1.00 ERA in his last 16 starts, and Jon Lester, he of the career 2.57 postseason ERA, might be the best 1-2 starting punch in the division.

 My hunch is that the Cardinals will hold on, but they will meet the Pirates one more time, in the next-to-last series of the regular season.
 That series will take place at Pittsburgh's PNC Park, and the Pirates are a major-league best 49-22 at home.

 You don't hear as much as you once did about Paul DePodesta, the Mets' vice-president of player development and scouting since Nov.
 2010.
 But maybe you should.

 DePodesta is one of the architects of the Mets' revival.
 And while some in the industry view him as the team's likely successor to GM Sandy Alderson, who is under contract through '17, nothing would stop a club in search of a GM from asking permission to interview him now.